This post contains affiliate links.

 Three duck eggs on a white background.

-Duck eggs are larger than chicken eggs and have a higher fat content, which gives them a richer taste.
-They are used in baking and cooking and are often preferred for making pastries and rich desserts.
+Duck eggs are larger than chicken eggs and have a higher fat content, which makes them creamier and gives them a richer taste.
+They are used in baking and cooking, and are sometimes preferred for making pastries and rich desserts by some chefs.
+If you want to try them, you can order them online.

 EMU Eggs